As with length, there

 So let's review the table of "standard men's" lengths and lies

-lies, and more variation from model to model.
-But they are just a set
+But in the final analysis, they are just a set

-of numbers; you would still have to do a
+of numbers; you still have to do a

 fitting to get the correct